Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in 2H-NbS2 flakes: Results

-Orbital FFLO state is featured by layer-dependent stripe-like oscillation, thus highly inhomogeneous, in order parameter and breaks both translational and rotational symmetry.
-The direct consequence of translational symmetry breaking grants its sensitivity against the out-of-plane magnetic field component, following the general trend of inhomogeneous superconducting state in layered superconductors\cite{B1974,WZY2023}.
+Orbital FFLO state is featured by layer-dependent stripe-like oscillation in order parameter and therefore breaks both translational and rotational symmetry.
+The direct consequence of translational symmetry breaking is the sensitivity against the out-of-plane magnetic field component, following the general trend of inhomogeneous superconducting state in layered superconductors\cite{B1974,WZY2023}.
 In the experiment, we validate this feature by recording $B_{c2,||}$ with the magnetic field gradually tilting away from the in-plane direction.
-At T=5.7 K $> T^{\ast}$, the polar angle dependence of $B_{c2,||}$ takes standard 2D-Tinkham form as shown in Fig.\ref{fig2}(b).
-On the other hand, the polar angle dependence has to be piecewise fitted by two 2D-Tinkham components at T=4 K $< T^{\ast}$ as highlighted in Fig.\ref{fig2} (c).
-The sharp component is responsible for $|\theta| < 1^{\circ}$ and the broad one takes over at large $\theta$, indicating a transition from inhomogeneous order parameter to homogeneous one with increasing polar angle\cite{B1974,WZY2023}.
-Breaking rotational symmetry due to the formation of orbital FFLO state should install six-fold in-plane anisotropy against the magnetic field in TMDC flake\cite{WZY2023}, however, we have only managed to obverse two-fold anisotropy perhaps due to the coupling between the polar and azimuthal angel of the flake (details can be found in Supplemental Material Sec.5\cite{SM}).
+At T=5.7 K $> T^{\ast}$, the polar angle dependence of $B_{c2,||}$ takes a 2D-GL form as shown in Fig.\ref{fig3}(b).
+On the other hand, the polar angle dependence has to be piecewise fitted by two 2D-GL components at T=4 K $< T^{\ast}$.
+The sharp component arising from spatial modulation in order parameter\cite{WZY2023} is responsible for $|\theta| < 1^{\circ}$.
+The broad component associated with uniform order parameter, restored by vortex motion, takes over at large $\theta$\cite{B1974,WZY2023}.
+Breaking rotational symmetry due to the formation of orbital FFLO state should install six-fold in-plane anisotropy against the magnetic field in TMDC flake\cite{WZY2023}.
+In our experiment, we have observed a dominating two-fold anisotropy arising from the vortex dynamics \cite{YAG2017} along the entire $B_{c}-T$ phase boundary.
+An incipient signature of six-fold anisotropy may emerge in the large field regime after subtracting the two-fold anisotropy in our study (see Supplemental Material Sec.5\cite{SM}).

-The observed $B_{c2,||}-T$ relation along with polar angle dependence of $B_{c2,||}$ can exclude other mechanisms that potentially lead to exotic $B_{c2,||}$ behavior, such as dimensional crossover\cite{ZDK2023,Roch2019} and dual-gap\cite{BLH2022}.
+The observed $B_{c2,||}-T$ relation along with polar angle dependence of $B_{c2,||}$ can exclude other mechanisms that potentially lead to exotic $B_{c2,||}$ behavior, such as dimensional crossover\cite{ZDK2023,Roch2019}, two-band superconductivity\cite{BLH2022}, sample warping \cite{HB2018,KFR2008,SMG2022,JOI2015}.
 Details can be found in Supplemental Material Sec.6\cite{SM}.